Tyriol/containerise-challenge-cache-me-if-you-can/dicaprio's-plan.md

     - Merge PR🍸
     - Should echo leo quote🍸

-- docker build and docker run in a Github Action 🍸
+- docker build and docker run in a Github Action 🍸🍸
-  - rename ymlfile
+  - rename ymlfile🍸
-  - install docker step
+  - install docker step🍸
-  - docker build step
+  - docker build step🍸
-  - docker run step `docker run --rm image_name_here npm run lint && npm run format`
+  - docker run step `docker run --rm image_name_here npm run lint && npm run format` 🍸
-    - with lint
+    - with lint🍸
-    - with format
+    - with format🍸
-  - Test
+  - Test🍸
-  - Prevent merge if errors in checks
+- Prevent merge if errors in checks🍸🍸

-    - Set up ruleset in github to prevent merging
+  - Set up ruleset in github to prevent merging🍸
+  - make problems and test🍸
+  - fix problems and test again🍸

+- Set up CD pipeline
+  - create prod dockerfile
+  - create render webservice
+    - linked to our repe
+    - checking for changes
+    - deploy
-  - Test
+    - test
+  - make to change to code and see if it deploys the change